miyoshitakaaki/swift-architecture-template-navigation/Sources/Navigation/Documentation.docc/GettingStarted.md

 There are two types of screen transitions using Flow, `start` and `show`.
 - `start` is used to create another Flow from a Flow.
+- it is required to use start in order to present modal.

 ```swift
 self.start(